 Due to their solid physique they might even look fat, but if they are in the range indicated, they’re at a healthy weight.

 Speaking of fur, your Himalayan cat has a lot of it.
 Expect to spend 15 to 30 minutes brushing your Himalayan cat every day.

 Begin at kitten age and try not to miss a day.

-Even one day of not brushing makes your sweet kitty more susceptible to matting which makes grooming time much less enjoyable for both of you and increases the likelihood of hairballs.
+Even one day of not brushing makes your sweet kitty more susceptible to matting.
+Which makes the next grooming time much less enjoyable for both of you and increases the likelihood of hairballs.

 We’ve detailed top tips for grooming long haired cats in our article about Long Haired Cat Breeds.